How to trim a cactus damaged by cold weather

 When the snow melted and it started to warm, it looked atrocious.

-- Anything that was soft needed to be removed.
+2. Anything that is soft needs to be removed

 A couple things to remember when doing this: even spineless cacti still have little thorns that can be a huge pain.
 Also, patience is king.
 Don’t remove something if you think there is a chance it will recover.
 You can always cut more.
 Super glue is not too effective at fixing plants.